FerretDB/FerretDB/website/docs/security/authentication.md

   mongo 'mongodb://user2:pass2@ferretdb/ferretdb?authMechanism=PLAIN'
 ```

-## Driver Compatibility Issues
+## Authentication Handshake

-**NOTE** Some drivers may use legacy opcodes during their authentication handshake.

-If you encounter any issues while authenticating with FerretDB using a driver, try setting the Stable API version to V1 on the client.
+An [authentication handshake](https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst#authentication-handshake) consists of an initial `hello` or legacy `hello` command possibly followed by one or more authentication conversations.
+Some drivers may still use the legacy `hello` command to complete a handshake.
+If you encounter issues that indicate this behvavior, it may be possible to prevent the legacy `hello` command by setting the Stable API version to V1 on the client.
 Please refer to your specific driver documentation on how to set this field.

-If you encounter any other issues file a bug report [here](https://github.com/FerretDB/FerretDB/issues/new?assignees=ferretdb-bot&labels=code%2Fbug%2Cnot+ready&projects=&template=bug.yml).
+If this does not resolve your issue please file a bug report [here](https://github.com/FerretDB/FerretDB/issues/new?assignees=ferretdb-bot&labels=code%2Fbug%2Cnot+ready&projects=&template=bug.yml).